 A neat trick is to add about 10 pumps of leave-in conditioner (again, Hair Balm is a perfect choice) to a spray bottle filled with a cup of water, Shake really well and spritz whenever you need moisture or want to quickly reactivate or scrunch your curl.

-Hair steaming can dramatically change the appearance of your curls and the health of your hair by bathing hair in moisture and working to open the cuticle to allow products to better penetrate when you apply them.
+Hair steaming can dramatically change the appearance of your curls and the health of your natural hair by bathing hair in moisture and working to open the cuticle to allow products to better penetrate when you apply them.
 Another option is to use a wet t-shirt warmed in the microwave.
 Do either for about 20 to 30 minutes to get the job done.

 Look, Don’t Touch